peercoin/FindstakeJS/README.md

 =====
 ### Getting to know in advance when your Peercoins stake

-FindstakeJS originates from Kac-'s Findstake project, a tool written in Go to predict stakes but ported to JavaScript.
-UI, webserver and database all in one language.
+FindstakeJS originates from Kac-'s Findstake project, a tool written in Go to predict stakes but ported to JavaScript (and rewritten in TypeScript).
+UI, webserver and database all in one (preferably typed) language.

 Most cryptocoin mining requires specialized hardware, but Peercoin minting can be done on any computer.
 Minting is energy-efficient, because it is based on the Peercoins you hold, rather than on your processing power.